es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 ## Tests

+We write some test for checking the functionalities of our code.
 If you want to run a test of the code (here for example the xmem_Test), you have to run:

     $ bazel test test:xmem_Test